Marianne K. O'Callaghan

 Emanuel Bugelli was born on 16 January 1934.
 He married Birthe Ann (?)

 Emanuel Bugelli was a member of the Maltese American Social Club and was In 1995, recieved contribution recognition by Maltese Club in 1984.
-He lived in 2009 at 90 Havanna St., Aurora, CO, USA.
 Research: Nicola Bugelli

 Linda Bugelli